QuestCraftPlusPlus/QuestCraft/README.md

 - ### **Full Multiplayer in VR!**
 - ### **Immersive Controls through Vivecraft, Like Punching Blocks!**
 - ### **Supports 1.19.3 both 1.18.2!**
-- ### **Includes a Unity and Pojlib-built *launcher* that allows you to start QuestCraft, switch between versions, and use Mod Manager, a tool to download and install msupported mods right from your Quest!!**
+- ### **Includes a Unity and Pojlib-built *launcher* that allows you to start QuestCraft, switch between versions and renderers, and use Mod Manager, a tool to download and install supported mods right from your Quest!!**

 # Installation Instructions